San Antonio Bus Accident Lawyer

 - Another driver: If another driver’s negligent behavior caused a bus accident, a claim could be filed against their insurance company.

 In most cases, bus companies or the city will pay the medical expenses for passengers injured in a crash.
 Texas law requires that injured passengers file a claim within two years in most cases, or possibly sooner if you’re filing a claim against a municipal government.
 That’s why you should contact us promptly if you were involved in a bus accident.
 We’ll handle your claim and gather all the crucial evidence to build a strong case.

 You should never be burdened by financial hardships and suffering because of someone else’s negligence.
 You deserve better.
-An experienced bus accident attorney at Tracey & Fox will hold the responsible party accountable so you can focus on recovery.
+An experienced bus accident attorney at Tracey Fox & Walters will hold the responsible party accountable so you can focus on recovery.
 Contact us today for a free consultation.